bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

     happy!
     **Ask questions, help each other!**

-    1.  *Pro tip:* if you are in a hurry, reduce the number of epochs to some small number, e.g. 10 or 20.
+    a.  *Pro tip:* if you are in a hurry, reduce the number of epochs to some small number, e.g. 10 or 20.
 Results will be much worse, but you can always crank that number up later…

-    2. Later today, when you are done with the exercises, you might want to re-run your favorite notebook with the suggested number of epochs.
+    b.
+Later today, when you are done with the exercises, you might want to re-run your favorite notebook with the suggested number of epochs.
 Collab will work while you have fun on your free evening… 🙂

-## Exercise 5: Image Segmentation with StarDist (in “Zero”)
+## **Exercise 5: Image Segmentation with StarDist (in “Zero”)**

 Now that you have experienced how to use ZeroCostDL4Mic Collab notebooks, switch it up, do some instance segmentation!
 We suggest the